 Moving to a cloud computing solution can simplify business continuity plans.
-Organizations can take advantage of the resilience and high availability that cloud solution vendors must provide as part of their own infrastructure simply to be able to deliver software as a service.
+Organisations can take advantage of the resilience and high availability that cloud solution vendors must provide as part of their own infrastructure simply to be able to deliver software as a service.
 While individual companies would find providing replication of data across clustered servers in multiple data centres would cost many times more than running the application on a single server, cloud computing providers can deliver that cost effectively because of their sheer scale.
 Cloud computing solutions essentially deliver enhanced business continuity at the same or even lower cost than running a non-resilient system.

 Cloud solutions make it easier to handle disasters such as a fire or a flood at your normal working location.
 You're no longer tied to a corporate network at a particular office location, so staff can move to another site relatively easily, or work from home.
 When we ourselves lost all internet access at our offices staff were able to use 3G mobile access as well as relocating”mostly to their own homes”to allow them to continue to access the cloud-based systems we use.